Current news: All preseason orders placed now will be shipped starting in the beginning of October!

 If your plants are taller then 4 or 5 inches and you know a hard frost is coming, you could add some extra mulch to get through the cold spell.
 Just be sure to clear it away when the weather gets warm and the days start to get longer.
 Allowing the garlic plant to get all the sunshine it can while the days are still short.

 Sometimes we have to clear away excess mulch that is depriving the garlic plant from sunshine.
 Gently pull away the mulch exposing the top of the plant, leaving the dirt, and base of plant covered with mulch.
 Often the garlic plant could be yellowish from not seeing the sun.
 It will turn to green as soon as the sun shines on it.

-Depending on your location and the local weather conditions, March is often time to begin weeding..(not in 2014 though!
-Most of the country is covered in snow...).
+In the garlic garden… Depending on your location, now is the time to begin weeding.
 Just keep an eye on your garlic.
-Make sure when you look at your garden you are growing garlic and not a lot of weeds.
-Garlic does not like weeds.
+Make sure when you look at your garlic garden you are growing garlic and not a lot of weeds.
+Tiggers don’t like thistles and garlic does not like weeds.

-At the end of March, the garlic is getting ready for a foliage feed.
+At the end of March, your garlic plants will be ready for a foliage feed.
 Spraying garlic plants with a nice organic foliage feed will really benefit your crop.
-Fertilizers include, sea kelp. seabird guano, fish emulsion (make sure fish emulsion is OMNI approved).
-We sell a nice assortment of soil amendments and foliage feed by Supreme Growers.
+We use an assortment of seabird guano, sea kelp and organic compost tea.
+We are now selling some really nice packages of soil amendments from Supreme Growers….